 in the School of English, Media Studies and Art History at the University of Queensland

 The organising committee invites proposals for 20-minute papers on any aspect of this theme.
 Please email abstracts (of 250 words) accompanied by a short biographical note (50 words) to:UQWiP2014@gmail.com by 31 JULY 2014.

 visible ink anthology 2014 is accepting submissions of short stories, non-fiction, poetry and visual art for its 26th annual anthology.
 This year's theme is ‘Encounters’.

 Original writing of up to 2000 words, photography, illustrations and graphic design from emerging Australian writers and artists will be accepted until 6 July.
 Entry is $6 and all published work receives payment.
 Submissions and enquiries to firstname.lastname@example.org

 The deadline for abstracts for the 19th Annual Conference of the Australasian Association of Writing Programs has been extended.
 Abstracts for papers on the theme of Minding the gap: Writing across thresholds and fault lines will now be accepted until August 1.

-Papers and presentations reflecting on creating, editing, teaching, and researching writing in any genre, including poetry, script, prose, fiction, non-fiction, creative non-fiction and journalism are invited.
+Papers and presentations can reflect on creating, editing, teaching, and researching writing in any genre, including poetry, script, prose, fiction, non-fiction, creative non-fiction and journalism.
 For more info, go to the 'Annual Conference' tab above, or download the call for papers here.
-Abstracts are due by 13 June, 2014.
+The Conference will be held at Massey University, Wellington, New Zealand, from 30 November to 2 December, 2014.